-Intelligent design of nanostructured materials forms the basis for high efficiencies of many applications.
-In this regard, 3D hierarchical niobium oxide nanostructures are investigated, as they form self-organized using a facile one-step synthesis approach.
-Electron microscopic investigations in combination with different spectroscopic methods are used to analyze these superstructures heading towards a better understanding of the forces involved in self-organization at the nanoscale.
+Intelligent design of nanostructured materials forms the basis for high efficiencies in energy applications.
+3D hierarchical niobium oxide nanostructures are investigated, as they form self-organized using a facile one-step synthesis approach.
+Electron microscopic investigations in combination with different spectroscopic methods are used to analyse these superstructures heading towards a better understanding of the forces involved in self-organization at the nanoscale.

-TiO2 nanostructures are promising electrode materials for dye or hybrid solar cells.
+TiO2 nanostructures are promising electrodes for dye or hybrid solar cells and are utilized as stable support for electrocatalyst.
 Among a great variety of nanostructures, single-crystalline TiO2 nanowires exhibit particularly interesting characteristics.
-In this project TiO2 nanowires are sythesized via a hydrothermal approach and analyzed using electron microscopy.
-The main focus is on the morphology changes during annealing, which lead to better performance.
+In this project TiO2 nanowires are synthesized via a hydrothermal approach and analyzed using electron microscopy.
+The main focus is on the morphology changes during annealing and core etching which lead to better performance.

-The progressing climate change on the one hand and our increasing demand of energy supply combined with a decreasing stock of natural resources on the other hand constrain us to focus on alternative, renewable energy suppliers.
+The progressing climate change and our increasing demand of energy supply combined with a decreasing stock of natural resources constrain us to focus on alternative, renewable energy suppliers.
 One of the many viable solutions therefore are fuel cells (FCs) which are devices that enable us to convert the chemical energy of a fuel into electrical energy via catalyzed reactions on electrodes.
 This project focusses on high-temperature polymer electrolyte membrane fuel cells (HT-PEMFCs).